sinebe/gettingDataProject/README.md

+					##IMPORTANT NOTE!

- ##IMPORTANT NOTE!## - I couldn't not figure out how to make this file readable CODEBOOK.md file in GITHUB in normal view.
+					I couldn't not figure out how to make CODEBOOK.md file readable in GITHUB in normal view (still learning).
 I always get some odd data layout.
 					The file can be read in raw view in github.com (when you click on the file you will see a button that says or raw).
 					Here is the direct link to the raw file: https://raw.githubusercontent.com/sinebe/gettingDataProject/master/CODEBOOK.md